BanditTech/WingmanReloaded/README.md

   - Assign bindings to any features you want to use in the Script's Keybinds section
     - Blank editbox will disable the keybinding for that feature of the script
   - Locate your Scrolls of Wisdom and Portal Scroll in your inventory
-    - Press the Coord/Pixel keybinding (alt+o) to grab the X and Y positions
+    - Use the locate button to set coordinates, or edit x and y positions
-    - Note the location and input them into QOL Settings section
   - Make sure the Current league is selected in Item Parse Settings for proper price data
   - Select your Aspect ratio from the dropdown list if you are not using standard 16:9
   - Select if you are using Steam and/or 64 bit